Note: These features are currently only available to people using Oculus in the United States with English set as the default language.

 What information do you collect when I use Voice Commands?

 When you use Voice Commands through any activation method (Universal Menu Button, Oculus button double press or “Hey Facebook” wake word), we record your voice and create a computer-generated transcription of the recording which is then processed on our servers.
+We also collect related data such as the hardware version of your device and the length of audio related to your interaction.
 Depending on where you use Voice Commands, the microphone may pick up other sounds in the immediate area beyond your voice -- this may include ambient noise or nearby background conversations.

 How do I control how you handle my voice commands?

-You can also choose to turn off storage of your voice commands in Settings.
-You can still use voice commands even if you turn off storage, but the feature may not work as well.
+You can still use voice commands even if you turn off storage.
 When storage is turned off, we won’t keep recordings or transcripts of your voice commands, which means you won't be able to view, hear or delete them.
-And we won’t use those voice commands to improve our voice services and they won’t be reviewed by people.
+And we won’t use those voice commands to improve our voice services and they won’t be reviewed by trained reviewers.
 We’ll still log system activity, such as the timestamp for when a voice command was made and the general category of the voice interaction.
 For example, if you said, “search for a dinosaur app?,” we would simply categorize your question as “search.”
+This information is necessary for product functionality.
 Any voice command made before you turned off storage will still be stored unless you delete them.

 Note that if you use voice commands to open websites on Oculus browser, we will keep a record of your commands, including the URL, unless you turn off Storage.
 This is true even if you opted out of data collection on Oculus Browser.
-For more information about Oculus browser processing, click here
+Visit our Privacy Information page

 How do you use my voice commands?

-We primarily use recordings and transcriptions of your commands to process and carry out your request.
+We primarily use recordings, transcripts and related data of your commands to process and carry out your request.
 When storage of your voice commands is turned on, we also use stored recordings and transcriptions of your commands to help make Facebook’s voice services smarter, more accurate, and better for everyone.
-We use a combination of human review and machine processes to troubleshoot and train our speech recognition systems. we protect your privacy by changing the pitch of your voice when voice commands are reviewed so it's difficult to identify you.
+When voice storage for product improvement is on, we use machine learning and trained reviewers to process information to improve, troubleshoot and train our speech models.
+We protect your privacy by changing the pitch of your voice when voice commands are reviewed.
 All of our employees and vendors must also comply with strict privacy and security requirements in their handling of this information.

 Do you use my Voice Commands for ads?